51Degrees/specifications/pipeline-specification/features/web-integration.md

 already be accessible in client-side code through the JavaScript include that is discussed in the section above.

-Therefore, in order to meet this requirement, the JavaScript include must be enhanced to perform the following steps:
+Therefore, in order to meet this requirement, the JavaScript include will need to:
 1. Identify these JavaScript Property values
 2. Execute the snippets
 3. Call back to the server, including the results from the execution of the